jcmurray/MQTT-S/README.md

 Client application sample which is used for debugging.

 ####2) MqttsClient.cpp
   MQTT-S Client Engine class.
-This is used by application.
+This Class is used by  a application.

   Usages are shown as follows.